AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 The purpose of converting chain-weight is clearer and easier to reason about.
 Finally, it makes explicit the requirement that \emph{we can only compare to a grounded context}.

-There is no way to \emph{universally} say \emph{X work on L is worth Y work on R} without adding necessary context like \emph{when} that conversion is happening.
+There is no way to say \emph{X work on L is worth Y work on R} without adding necessary context like \emph{when} that conversion is happening.
-Confirmations (like work) require that grounding.
+Confirmations (like work) require that grounding, since they need to be scaled when converting between different chains.
+What about confirmations from the same chain?
-For confirmations (not work), this is true even when converting confirmations \emph{from the same chain}.
+Unlike work (which can be summed directly), confirmations always require conversion to a \emph{known standard} -- even when they're \emph{from the same chain}.
 For example, we can say that the single confirmation provided by Bitcoin block 704610 is \emph{equivalent} to approximately 19,893,045,000,000 genesis-confirmations.\footnote{A genesis-confirmation is relative to the Bitcoin genesis block -- which had a difficulty of exactly 1.}
 The conversion-ratio is equal to the difficulty of block 704610.
 That is, it would take a chain of $\sim$ 20 trillion blocks, each with 1 genesis-confirmation worth of work, to match the weight of block 704610.